eladromanov/ScreeNOT/README.md

 If you use this package, please cite our paper:
 * David L. Donoho, Matan Gavish, and Elad Romanov.
-"ScreeNot: Exact MSE-optimal singular value thresholding in correlated noise."
+"ScreeNOT: Exact MSE-optimal singular value thresholding in correlated noise."
 Annals of Statistics (2023)

 ## Installing this package
 ScreeNOT is available for Python (source code or package via PyPI), R (source code or package via CRAN) and Matlab (source code only).